Researchers reveal why some people may be less likely to catch Covid

 But she said it did not mean vaccines weren't crucial.

-"While this is an important discovery, it is only one form of protection, and I would stress that no one should rely on this alone," Dr Kundu continued.
+"While this is an important discovery, it is only one form of protection, and I would stress that no one should rely on this alone.

 "Instead, the best way to protect yourself against Covid-19 is to be fully vaccinated, including getting your booster dose."